astropy/astropy/docs/timeseries/analysis.rst

 Resampling
 ==========

-We provide a :func:`~astropy.timeseries.downsample.simple_downsample` function that can be used to bin values from a time series into bins of equal time, using a custom function (mean, median, etc.).
+We provide a :func:`~astropy.timeseries.simple_downsample` function that can be used to bin values from a time series into bins of equal time, using a custom function (mean, median, etc.).
 This operation returns a
 |BinnedTimeSeries|.
 Note that this is a simple function in the sense that it